If you’re considering working or volunteering abroad and looking for a comprehensive Worldpackers review, then you’ve come to the right place.

 Worldpackers is better than Workaway for volunteers who wish to have a supportive community through their volunteering process.
 Worldpackers also sports unique and exclusive insurance that guarantees a fair exchange experience as well as an extensive pool of certified hosts.

 Worldpackers is a lot more than a platform to exchange free labor for a place to stay, it’s a community that believes in the importance of cultural exchange and social impact.
+For more tips on how to travel on a budget, check out this guide to how to find cheap places to stay in Europe.

 👉 Visit Worldpackers and enter code TRAVELLEMMING for $10 off